Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 1. Set the CO2 alert level to 400 ppm, and select **Save**.
 This low value should trigger the CO2 alert buzzer.
 1. Set the CO2 alert level to a more realistic value like 800 pmm, and select **Save**.

-    > You can test CO2 alert levels by breathing onto the CO2 sensor.
+    > You can test CO2 alert levels by breathing on the CO2 sensor.

 1. Set the device altitude to tune the CO2 measurements for your location.